Nestor Makhno: Return to Ukraine

+Insurgent actions

 In September 1918, Makhno briefly reoccupied Huliaipole.
-There he discovered that the German occupation forces had been spreading misinformation about him, claiming he had robbed the local peasantry and ran away with the money to buy a dacha in Moscow.
-After defeating Austrian units in nearby Marfopil, Makhno produced a letter that was translated into the German language, encouraging the conscripted occupation troops to mutiny, return home and launch revolutions of their own.
+The German occupation forces had spread misinformation about him there, claiming he had robbed the local peasantry and ran away with the money to buy a dacha in Moscow.
+After defeating Austrian units in the nearby village of Marfopil, Makhno produced a letter that was translated into the German language, encouraging the conscripted occupation troops to mutiny, return home and launch revolutions of their own.
 While his comrades scattered themselves throughout the region to rouse the peasants to revolt, Makhno prepared proclamations to announce the region was under insurgent control.
-However, when the occupation forces counterattacked, Makhno was forced evacuate Huliaipole.
+When the occupation forces counterattacked, Makhno was forced to evacuate Huliaipole.

-Makhno's detachment withdrew north, where it sought refuge in the Dibrivka forest, neighbouring the village of Velykomykhailivka.
+Makhno's detachment withdrew north, where it sought refuge in the Dibrivka forest, neighboring the village of Velykomykhailivka.
 There they joined forces with another small insurgent detachment led by Fedir Shchus.
-Austrian units encircled the insurgents in their forest encampment.
-To break the encirclement, Makhno launched a surprise counterattack against the troops in the village.
+When Austrian units surrounded the insurgents in their forest encampment, to break the encirclement, Makhno launched a surprise counterattack against the troops in the village.
 Led by Makhno and Shchus, the insurgents' gamble succeeded in forcing the Austrians into retreat.
-For his role in their victory, the insurgents bestowed Makhno with the title Bat'ko (Father), which remained his moniker throughout the remainder of the war.
+For his role in their victory, the insurgents bestowed Makhno with the title Bat'ko (Father), which remained his moniker throughout the war.

-Makhno's victory in the battle of Dibrivka provoked a vicious retaliation from the occupation forces.
-Velykomykhailovka was subsequently attacked by Austrian troops reinforced by National Guard and German colonist units.
+Makhno's victory in the battle of Dibrivka provoked a retaliation from the occupation forces.
+Austrian troops attacked Velykomykhailovka, reinforced by National Guard and German colonist units.
 The village was set on fire, killing many inhabitants and destroying some 600 houses.
 Makhno, in turn, led a campaign of retributive attacks against the occupation forces and their collaborators, including much of the region's Mennonite population.
-Makhno also focused much of his energies on agitating amongst the peasantry, gathering much support in the region through impassioned improptu village speeches against his enemies.
+Makhno also focused much of his energies on agitating among the peasantry, gathering much support in the region through impassioned impromptu village speeches against his enemies.

 By November 1918, the insurgents definitively recaptured Huliaipole.
 At a regional insurgent conference, Makhno proposed that they open up a war on four simultaneous fronts against the Hetmanate, Central Powers, Don Cossacks, and nascent White movement.
-He argued that in order to prosecute such a conflict, it would be necessary to reorganize an insurgent army along a federal model, directly answerable to him as commander-in-chief.
+He argued that to prosecute such a conflict, it would be necessary to organize a Revolutionary Insurgent Army of Ukraine according to a federal model, directly answerable to him as commander-in-chief.